What to Avoid When Shopping for Latex Mattresses

 5) Beds without Warranties or Trials

 Quality latex beds tend to have some of the best warranties in the industry.
-If it has less than 20 years, this is a bad sign.
+If it has less than 20 years total or less than 10 years full-replacement, this is a bad sign as a good latex bed should last at least 10 years.
 Remember also to avoid non-refundable beds, or beds that do not come with a trial period.
-If you are new to this mattress type, you find you need to exchange for a different firmness after testing it out.
+If you are new to this mattress type, you may find you need to exchange for a different firmness after testing it out.

 The lifespan of a mattress is important as consumers will be using and abusing it everyday.
 Therefore it is important that the purchased latex mattresses be long lasting.
 Between natural and blended versions, the differed slightly in this category as natural received yet another A while the blended brands ranked with B.